-Purchase of Development Rights programs financially compensate landowners who are willing to limit future development on their land.
+Purchase of Development Rights programs financially compensate landowners.

 In this scenario, CLC works with the landowner to establish a conservation easement that will permanently protect the agricultural and natural resources of the land.
 As with donated conservation easements, the landowner still owns the property and can use it for farming and other purposes specified in the easement.